 Donations will be used to provide the Goathouse with the Chicken Soup Adult Cat or Kitten Cat Food- 5 oz. cans.
 (The Goathouse will decide which variety is needed at the time of the delivery)

-We will match every can you donate through October, can for can!!
-Buy and donate 12 cans and The Goathouse will receive 24 cans.
-Buy 100 and The Goathouse gets 200 cans!!
+We will add to any donation you make!!
+Buy and donate 12 cans to The Goathouse Refuge and we will add 3 cans to the total.
+Donate 12 and The Goathouse gets 15 cans!!
 Please help this great cat rescue!!

 The Goathouse Refuge is a 501(c)(3) nonprofit, no-kill animal sanctuary dedicated to providing cage-free care for cats regardless of age, medical issues or disposition until a permanent loving adoptive home can be found.